Arkhos69/tool_Port-Monitor.bat/README.md

 Use Command: /all

 - In this command would diplay all ports.
-- You can also use Filter function to check whatever you want easily.
+- You can also use Filter function to check whatever you want and easily.

 ![filter1](https://user-images.githubusercontent.com/98234168/153663116-f901739a-bb85-400a-a2e0-21930655383c.png)